turbot/guardrails-samples/policy_packs/azure/cis_v200/section8/README.md

 This section covers security recommendations to follow for the configuration and use of Azure Key Vault.

-This policy pack can help you automate enforcement of Azure CIS benchmark section 8 best practices.
+This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you automate the enforcement of Azure CIS benchmark section 8 best practices.

 **[Review policy settings →](https://hub-guardrails-turbot-com-git-development-turbot.vercel.app/policy-packs/azure/cis_v200/section8/settings)**